saezlab/permedcoe/building-blocks/core/README.md

 ## Export BB

-The `export_bb` building block converts from the csv files required by CARNIVAL (the PKN .sif file, the measurements csv file, and the perturbations or inputs csv file) to a hdf5 format required by the refactored version of CARNIVAL.
+The `export_solver_hdf5_bb` building block converts from the csv files required by CARNIVAL (the PKN .sif file, the measurements csv file, and the perturbations or inputs csv file) to a hdf5 format required by the refactored version of CARNIVAL.

 Example usage:

 ```
-export_bb -i sif.csv measurements.csv inputs.csv TRUE -o file.h5
+export_solver_hdf5_bb -i sif.csv measurements.csv inputs.csv TRUE -o file.h5
 ```

 [Here](https://github.com/saezlab/permedcoe/tree/master/containers/toolset/scripts/examples/export) there is toy data to try.